SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: Evaluation

-The parameter settings are shown in Table \ref{table:parameter}.
-By default, we choose the shard size of around 100 for SpiralShard, which is practical and used by some previous works~\cite{rapidchain, repchain, omniledger, pyramid, sgxSharding}.
+By default, we choose the shard size of around 100 for SpiralShard, which is practical and used by some previous works~\cite{rapidchain, omniledger, pyramid, sgxSharding}.
+Indeed, SpiralShard can be configured with even more amount of smaller shards while maintaining the same level of security guarantees.
 According to Table~\ref{table:parameter}, SpiralShard significantly reduces the shard size under the negligible failure probability, increasing the number of shards under the same network size.

-As shown in Table~\ref{tab:reference}, we provide a reference to update group sizes with increased network sizes when developers have set different shard sizes.
-For example, given a shard size of 100 and network sizes, the system follows the second column to set endorsement group sizes.

-Additionally, when the network scale is fixed, we recommend that developers of latency-sensitive systems increase the shard size to reduce the size of endorsement groups, thereby achieving the goal of trading throughput for lower latency (see Section~\ref{subsec:Eva_various_shard_size}).
+It is worth noting that GearBox fails to successfully configure a large number of secure shards.
+This is primarily because, after the shard-scaling process, many shards still contain a fraction of malicious nodes exceeding their fault tolerance threshold, resulting in widespread shard configuration failures.